VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P6S.md

 ___

 + **<u>Choros Ixou</u>:**
-Dual 90° cleaves dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff. *Hegemone* aims at the North/South simultenously then East/West or starts East/West then North/South.
+Dual 90° cleaves dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Damage Down</span> debuff. *Hegemone* aims at the North/South simultaneously then East/West or starts East/West then North/South.

 ___

 + **<u>Synergy</u>:**
 Double tank buster on the main and second target applying a <span class='debuff'>Bleed</span> debuff for 12 seconds.
 The hit on the main target deals <span class='magical'>magical damage</span> and also applies a <span class='debuff'> Magic Vulnerability Up</span> debuff for 4 seconds.
 The hit on the second target deals <span class='magical'>physical damage</span>.
-Force a Tank swap since the boss auto-atacks are magical.
+Force a Tank swap since the boss auto-attacks are magical.

 ___